okjuan/virtual.book/_posts/2024-08-09-commentate.md

 > Well, they were quiet for a long time, and they were in full voice.
 He says the first part of the sentence when the broadcast shows Arsenal fans leaping and dancing with joy, and then, when it suddenly cuts to a closeup shot of two dejected Hull city fans, he says the second part.
 He delivers the line with such ease that it's easy to forget that he is reacting in real time to what is being shown on screen.

+# Technique II: coordination of metaphors
+Another of his techniques, something I've written a lot about, is his coordination of metaphors: Hull's **grip** being **loosened**.

+He continues, finishing with a coordinated metaphor:
+> It's an unbelievable beginning for the overwhelming underdogs, underdogs with a real bite in them though.

+# Techinque III: variety and playfulness of phrasing

+He also varies how he words things: **the Arsenal team** v.s. **the Hull ranks**.

+Finally, he uses interesting phrases: **class will out**, which I didn't understand.
+I googled around and found [this definition](https://en.wiktionary.org/wiki/out#Verb) of **out** as a verb:
+> to become public, revealed, or apparent.
+There is even an example from another football commentator:
+> In those opening minutes City looked like a team that were not ready for Celtic's intensity.
+They looked a bit shocked to be involved in a fight.
+Class will out, though.

+Tyler's commentary is engaging in part due to his playful and interesting phrases:
+> They will be feeling the pain of a lack of gain, if you like.

+When Hull City are losing by one goal in the last few minutes and the camera cuts to Hull's manager, who is wearing long sleeve button up shirt on a sunny day in mid-May:
+> What has Steve Bruce got up those sleeves of his.

 Variation
 > It's difficult for the referees in the cup final, we've seen it down the years.
 They want to give everybody a chance.
 There's been very few dismissals in this prestigious occasion.